qaqc

 apply_0_val()[source]

-Add FSDB flags.
+Add QaRule flags.
 Flags are an accumulation of rows that are True.

 Flags are accumulated with |=.
 I.e. flags = flags or new_flags.
 Explanations and event codes are populated based on the auto_qa_event generated by QaRules().